Epiretinal membrane ('ERM') formation is also called cellophane maculopathy or macular pucker. It is not a type of macular degeneration.

 and not getting worse.

-Leaflet Moorfields Epiretinal
+Leaflet Moorfields Epiretinal membrane.

 The vision can be affected in various ways.

+If the sight does get worse and the wrinkling increase, then surgery may be recommended.
+Only ~30% people notice an increase in the wrinkling, and their sight will deteriorate over months or a year.
 In this group of patients surgery improves sight in ~80%.
 Eye 2011.
 Photoreceptor damage JAMA 2013.
 Surgery is not recommended in 'mild' or 'early' membrane formation.

 See ERM cause animation.

 The condition occurs as people get older.
 We do not know the exact cause, but various conditions stimulate growth factor release, and these promote the growth of the membrane.

 This patient has had an ERM for 4 years.
 The vision was 6/9 and has deteriorated a tiny amount to 6/12, with a lttle distortion.
 The ERM is seen as wrinkling on the OCT (blue arrow below).
 The entire central retina is thicker than the opposite eye (OCT and photo just further below).

 ERM..top OCTand photo, blue arrow.
 The membrane is just visible on the photo (blue arrow).
 Other eye bottom OCT, normal (minimal ERM).
 Patient age 68y, female, enlarge

 an epriretinal membrane, a common cause of visual problems , enlarge